dssheth/bash-scripting-2025/week-6/03_july_ch-7.md

 ## Content

-Today I learnt about the topics:
+Today I read about different commands in bash scripting.
+Explored how bash scripting is used in projects.
+I completed the chapter-7 and learnt about the topics:

 1. Command-Line Processing :
 Have 12 steps to run in command line.